spine-tools/Spine-Toolbox/docs/source/SpineTutorialTwoHydro.rst

 Spine Tutorial - Simple Hydro Power Planning
 ********************************************

-Welcome to the Spine Toolbox's tutorial of a simple hydro power planning problem.
+Welcome to this Spine Toolbox tutorial of a simple hydro power planning problem.
 The tutorial models one day of operation of two hydrodologically-coupled hydro power power plants.

 .. contents::